okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Enter the appropriate people or groups that you want to have SSO into your application, and then click **Assign** for each.
 1. Verify the user-specific attributes for any people that you add, and then select **Save and Go Back**.
 1. Click **Done**.
 1. If you want to go back to the OIN Wizard, click **Begin testing** (upper-right corner).
 The **Test your integration experience** page appears.
-Testing guidance is provided on this page and you can submit your integration once you've successfully completed testing.
+Testing guidance is provided on this page, and you can submit your integration after you've successfully completed testing.

 ### How to test an IdP flow